 we have found that we can use (at least) two matrix based approaches:

-One reflects a combination of two affine operations applied to a unit cycle.
-This approach lead us to a non-symmetric matrix, which we called AE.
+One reflects a combination of two affine operations applied to a unit circle.
+This approach led us to a non-symmetric matrix, which we called AE.
 Its coefficients ((a, b), (c, d)) depend on the lengths of the ellipses’ principal axes and trigonometric functions of its rotation angle.

 The second approach is based on coefficients of a quadratic form which describes an ellipse as a special type of a conic section.
 We got a symmetric matrix, which we called Aq.